 Expectations of Mentors.
 The primary modality of training is the mentor-trainee relationship and their interaction via ongoing research.
 Material research support (software, hardware, reagents, supplies, etc.) are provided either by the school, by the department, or by the mentors’ research grants.
 Institutional resources, as well as resources from the NORC, are also available to the mentors and students participating in this program.
 All faculty members have adequate access to such resources.
-Various potential research areas are available to trainees, and, an effort will be made to select trainees with varied backgrounds and interests to lend diversity and strength to the program.
+Various potential research areas are available to trainees, and in selecting trainees an effort will be made to select them with varied backgrounds and interests to lend diversity and strength to the program.
 Trainees may choose training that emphasizes basic research or clinical/translational research but must have some exposure to both.
 By the assignment of a mentoring team, all trainees will be exposed to an interdisciplinary experience through the educational and research training proposed below.
-In addition, projects conducive to students’ dissertations must be directed toward the overall emphasis of this application, which encompasses obesity and HLB disease.
+In addition, projects conducive to students’ dissertations must be directed toward the overall emphasis of this application, which encompasses obesity and some aspect of heart and vascular, lung, and blood diseases.
 The trainee-mentor relationship is expected to be close and to involve substantial interaction.
 Trainees are expected to learn by doing, side-by-side with their mentors, which facilitates mentoring in networking, managing real-life career decisions, balancing work and personal life, and identifying and working through ethical dilemmas.